Our Bacardi Mojito recipe is ideal for summer. You can whip up this Cuban cocktail favorite at home with just five ingredients plus ice.

 Although Mojito ingredients can be counted on one hand, the ways to make it are seemingly limitless.
 Each Mojito recipe involves its own twist and ours is no exception.

-Since we didn’t craft cocktails while we were nomadic, we forgot the recipe we used back in Philadelphia.
+Since we didn’t craft cocktails while we were digital nomads, we forgot the recipe we used back in Philadelphia.
 To remedy the situation, we sampled various Mojito recipes but none tasted as good as our memories.
 After trial and error, we finally recreated our version of the ultimate Mojito recipe.

 We like to use fresh lime wedges instead of lime juice to achieve full flavor in our Mojitos.
 We also like to aggressively muddle the lime, fresh mint leaves and sugar before adding rum.